equality factor: celebrating queer POC right front and center

 “Originally, I just wrote them for myself as therapy.
 But a friend of mine who heard them was like, 'you should release these, these are really good'”

 Eventually, Ellie decided to follow her friends’ advice, and she released her first songs on Bandcamp.
 At the time, Bandcamp was in the midst of raising funds for the trans community, and even more, like-minded music aficionados found her than expected.
 The response was overwhelmingly positive, and so she decided to seek a solo career as SuperKnova.
 “A supernova is the last final most energetic explosion before the death of a star.
 It's the final big bang before a star extinguishes.
 And I thought that kinda reflected my theory on life a little bit – like, giving your all to something, being very passionate about something in the short time that you have”, Ellie explains her choice of the artist name.
-Moreover, the destructive bloom of a supernova is also reflected in recurring themes of her music.
-Whether SuperKnova sings of depression and pride, suppression, or power – she finds beauty in the chaos of it all.
+Moreover, the destructive bloom of a supernova is also reflected in the recurring themes of her music.
+Whether SuperKnova signs of depression and pride, suppression, or power – she finds beauty in the chaos of it all.

 “For me, I think good music is anything that moves you on an emotional or physical level.”